ICSpark-Projects/Homework-List/README.md

 }
 ```

+## Part 4: Check off the list item when item is clicked

-## Part 4: Copy and paste this code to check off the list item when clicked
+1. Copy and paste this code to check off the list item when clicked.
+This code uses an event listener to check if the item clicked has the tagName 'li' and toggles the item to display a checkmark if true.
 ```javascript
 var list = document.querySelector('ul');
 list.addEventListener('click', function(ev) {